MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 		}

 ```

-# ----Set Timeout()----
+# `Set Timeout`
-Invokes a Function  after a number of miliseconds.
+Invokes a Function  after a number of milliseconds.

 ```JS
 	let time1 = setTimeout(firstMessage, 3000); /*when we use timeout it